A3GC-IP: Attention-Oriented Adjacency Adaptive Recurrent Graph Convolutions for Human Pose Estimation from Sparse Inertial Measurements: Introduction

+} \IEEEPARstart{A}{correct} estimation of human poses is important in many applications.
+These range from various applications in virtual and augmented reality~\cite{10.1007/978-3-642-17688-3_31,rthpdatftrivr} to medical applications, such as gait analysis~\cite{9220146}, patient monitoring ~\cite{achilles2016patient} or human activity recognition ~\cite{AGAHIAN2020196}.
+Unfortunately, today's state of the art (SOTA) methods for human pose estimation either only work in constrained environments, or are very intrusive~\cite{DBLP:journals/corr/abs-2006-01423,zhao2019semantic,zheng20213d}.
+These constraints make them impractical for outdoor applications, indoor scenarios spanning multiple rooms or suffering from occlusions~\cite{cheng2019occlusion}.
+Measuring the human body pose with body-worn IMUs can solve these deficits~\cite{klenk2019change}.
+To aid user acceptance and usability, the number of body mounted sensors must be minimal, resulting in sparse inertial measurements.
 In this paper, we propose a novel approach for human pose estimation based on a set of 6 IMUs.
 While this scenario has been tackled by others before~\cite{von2017sparse,huang2018deep,TransPoseSIGGRAPH2021,PIPCVPR2022}, we are the first to enhance pose estimation accuracy by incorporating the structure of the human body through deep graph learning, instead of predicting the pose from a flat array of input data.
 While using graph structures in deep neural networks is a well studied field~\cite{wu2020comprehensive}, the usage of standard graph convolutions in recurrent architectures poses the same over-smoothing problem as in other deep graph architectures~\cite{li2018deeper}.
-To address this challenge, we propose adjacency adaptive graph convolutions (AAGCs), which we realize in a novel recurrent long-short term memory (LSTM) architecture.
-To do so, we fuse the AAGC with the LSTM by using it as the neural building block inside the LSTM.
-This connects the spatial and temporal computations in AAGC-LSTM, whereby the adjacency adaptive component avoids over-smoothing, which would result in a constant average pose.
-With this new approach we do not only outperform the SOTA but also require significantly less memory during training, as compared to other approaches combining graph learning with recurrent cells in different fields~\cite{Li_2020_CVPR}.
+To address this challenge, we propose the usage of adjacency adaptive graph convolutions (A2GC) directly inside the recurrent cell.
+Doing so requires significantly less memory during training, as compared to approaches exploiting graph convolutions with learnable adjacency matrices in different fields~\cite{Li_2020_CVPR}.
+We further equip this new type of LSTM cell with an attention formalism, defining our attention-oriented adjacency adaptive graph convolutional LSTM cells (A3GC-LSTM), with which we are able to outperform the SOTA on sparse IMU driven human pose estimation.
+To further improve pose estimation, we show how A3GC-LSTMs benefit from respecting the bilateral body symmetry, by utilizing contralateral data augmentation.
+This augments the available training data by mirroring all movements, which increases the range of possible motions in the training data and for instance removes any bias of left- or right-handedness in the data.\\ Thus, within this paper we propose the first graph convolution approach to solve sparse IMU-based pose estimation, and we make the following technical contributions in this context: